ThomasMertes/seed7/src/read_me.txt

     sudo ln -s /opt/homebrew/include/X11 /usr/local/include/X11

-  In newer versions of Mac OS gcc is based on clang.
+  In newer versions of macOS gcc is based on clang.
 You can use this gcc, but it is not the original gcc.
 To obtain the original gcc you have to download it from a repository like Homebrew.
 To compile Seed7 with gcc (the clang based gcc or